subsilico/centroids/README.md

 You can see there are three clusters of behavior in the sample data.

-## Converting logging data INto centroids using text embeddings
+## Converting logging data into centroids using text embeddings

 ![Text embedings show lines of logging can create clustered data from which to use for anomaly detection](https://raw.githubusercontent.com/subsilico/centroids/master/logging-to-clustered-samples-using-embeddings.png)